Get 80% off your plan for your first 3 months*

 Set aside 40% of your startup budget for marketing, recommends ecommerce consultant Marc McKeown of FortBrave.
 "We'd spend that in the first three months to see what works and make a plan from there."

-Allocating this amount makes sense because digital marketing is often your only source of customers, and research shows that neglecting organic search can lead to heavier reliance on paid ads, potentially increasing ad spend by around 400%.
+This amount makes sense because digital marketing is often your only source of customers.
+Research shows that neglecting organic search can lead to heavier reliance on paid ads, potentially increasing ad spend by around 400%.

 Managing your online business finances with Xero